jncraton/lgeo/readme.md

 historic reasons Y axis is the depth axis, and Z is the up axis, where also Z has switched sign to LDRAW Y axis.
 Sorry for that, but my understanding of coordinate to this time was a flat standard XY coordinate system with a third Z axis coming out of the plane.
 Scaling is to real measurements, where 1 POV-Ray unit is 10mm.
-So 0.8 is 20 LDU (width of a LEGO brick) and 0.96 is 24 LDU (height of a LEGO brick).
+So 0.8 is 20 LDU (width of a LEGO™ brick) and 0.96 is 24 LDU (height of a LEGO™ brick).
 If you want to try, go ahead.
 But you should be familar with POV-Ray to have some success.
-LGEO is clearly meant to work best with L3P, which is available for Linux, Windows and Mac OS X.
+LGEO is clearly meant to work best with L3P, which is available for Linux, Windows™ and Mac OS X™.

 ## 2.4.
 Usage with L3P